rmluck/rmluck/README.md

 - Introduction to Engineering Design (2017-18)
 </pre>

-At UC Irvine, I am also involved in various organizations such as:
+At UC Irvine, I was also involved in various organizations such as:
 - Sports Business Association
 - Data Science Club
 - Artificial Intelligence Club